 • Ice cream

-You can literally be as basic or fancy as you want with your homemade popsicles.
+You can be as basic or fancy as you want with your homemade popsicles.
 There are hundreds of yummy recipes for popsicles online that adults and kids alike will love.
-Let us know which ones are your favorite!
+Let me know which ones are your favorite!

 How Long Does It Take For Ice Pops To Freeze?